antonhalim/oscar-todo-bk-002-public/README.md

   * Check out the [[]= method](http://www.ruby-doc.org/core-2.2.0/Array.html#method-i-5B-5D-3D) for arrays
 4. Delete the key, value `best_movies_ever`
   * Ruby's [delete](http://www.ruby-doc.org/core-1.9.3/Hash.html#method-i-delete) method might be useful.
-5. Add a key, value pair `:best_animated_film`, and its array of names
+5. Add a key, value pair `best_animated_film`, and its array of names
   * Look into Ruby's [[]= method](http://www.ruby-doc.org/core-1.9.3/Hash.html#method-i-5B-5D-3D) for hashes.

 Run your testing suite to see where you stand.
 The tests are written in order so get each test to pass before moving on to the next.